Socket AM3+

-AM3+ is a modification of the AM3 Socket, released in mid-2011, designed for CPUs which use the AMD Bulldozer microarchitecture and retains compatibility with AM3 processors.
+Socket AM3+ is a modification of Socket AM3, which was released on February 9, 2009.
+AM3+ was released in mid-2011 designed for CPUs which use the AMD Bulldozer microarchitecture and retains compatibility with processors made for AM3.
 The Vishera line of AMD CPUs also all use Socket AM3+.
 It is the last AMD socket for which Windows XP support officially exists.

 Technical specifications

 The AM3+ Socket specification contains a few noteworthy design changes over its AM3 predecessor.
 The 942 pin count for the AM3+ is an increase of one compared to the AM3 Socket layout.
 The AM3+ Socket has larger pin socket diameter of 0.51 mm compared to 0.45 mm with the AM3 Socket.
 There is a faster serial link of 3400 kHz from the CPU to the power controller, compared to 400 kHz.
 The AM3+ Socket offers improved power regulation and power quality specifications, including an increased maximum current support of 145 A versus 110 A. There is also a redesigned CPU cooler retention harness allowing for slightly better airflow for CPU cooling, while retaining cooler backward compatibility.

-Some manufacturers have brought AM3+ support to some of their AM3 motherboards via a simple BIOS upgrade.
-Mechanical compatibility has been confirmed and it is possible for AM3+ CPUs to fit in AM3 boards, provided they can supply enough peak current.
-Another issue is the use of the sideband temperature sensor interface for reading the temperature from the CPU.
-Therefore, some CPU PWM fan headers may only run at full speed.
-Also, certain power-saving features may not work, due to lack of support for rapid VCORE switching.

-While AM3+ CPUs are technically pin-compatible with AM2 or AM2+ boards, they cannot work with them due to the DDR3 controller on the CPU being incompatible with the DDR2 memory taken by AM2 boards.
+Compatibility

+Processors accepted by the AM3+ socket

+The 942-contact AM3+ socket accepts both the 940-pin AM3+ CPU and the 938-pin AM3 CPU.
+This backward compatibility is intentional.

+Motherboards that can accept the AM3+ processor

+AM3+ CPUs are not mechanically compatible with AM3 sockets as AM3+ CPUs have an additional pin that the AM3 socket can not accommodate.
+However, some manufacturers have found success in retrofitting AM3-technology motherboards for AM3+ processors by replacing the AM3 socket with AM3+ and providing a BIOS upgrade.
+This is called "AM3+ Ready".
+Potential incompatibilities with new AM3+ features include: